 Note: The Sensitivity of the detection is supported by certain models.
-Refer to actual display for details.

 - 10. Repeat the above steps to configure other regions.
 Up to 4 regions can be set.
 You can click the Clear button to clear all pre-defined regions. - 11.
 Click Arming Schedule to set the arming schedule. - 12.
 Click Linkage Method to select the linkage methods. - 13.
 Click Save to save the settings.

-10.2.10 Configure Object Removal Detection
+10.2.10 Configuring Object Removal Detection